-Outcomes Implications Doncaster Working: Our vision is for It is recognised that gambling more people to be able to pursue their premises are, quite often, ambitions through work that gives them businesses, places of and Doncaster a brighter and prosperous future; Better access to good fulfilling work Doncaster businesses are supported to flourish Inward Investment employment and potential assets to the community.
-The Council, via its Licensing Committee/Sub-Committee, subject to the general principles set out in the Council's Statement of Licensing Policy and the overriding need to promote the 3 licensing objectives, will have regard to this priority when making licensing decisions.
+Outcomes Implications Doncaster Working It is recognised that gambling more people to be at premises are, quite often, ambitions through wo • businesses, places of and Doncaster a brig hter and employment and potential prosperous future; assets to the community.
+The Council, via its Licensing Better access to g ood fulfilling work Committee/Sub-Committee, Doncaster busine sses are supported subject to the general principles to flavorials and and in the Commeille to flourish Inward Investment set out in the Council's Statement of Licensing Policy and the overriding need to promote the 3 licensing objectives, will have regard to this priority when making licensing decisions.
 Doncaster Living: Our vision is for Doncaster's people to live in a borough that is vibrant and full of opportunity, where people enjoy spending time; The town centres are the beating heart of Doncaster More people can live in a good quality, affordable home Healthy and Vibrant Communities through Physical Activity and Sport Everyone takes responsibility for keeping Doncaster Clean Building on our cultural, artistic and sporting heritage It is recognised that gambling premises are, quite often, businesses, places of employment and potential assets to the community.
 The Council, via its Licensing Committee/Sub-Committee, subject to the general principles set out in the Council's Statement of Licensing Policy and the overriding need to promote the 3 licensing objectives, will have regard to this priority when making licensing decisions.
-Doncaster Learning: Our vision is for learning that prepares all children, young people and adults for a life that is fulfilling; Every child has life-changing learning experiences within and beyond school Many more great teachers work in Doncaster Schools that are good or better Learning in Doncaster prepares young people for the world of work None Doncaster Caring: Our vision is for a borough that cares together for its most vulnerable residents; Children have the best start in life Vulnerable families and individuals have support from someone they trust Older people can live well and independently in their own homes The Council, via its Licensing Committee/Sub-Committee, subject to the general principles set out in the Council's Statement of Licensing Policy and the overriding need to promote the 3 licensing objectives (see above), will have regard to this priority when making licensing decisions.
-Connected Council: None
+Doncaster Learning: Our vision is for learning that prepares all children, young people and adults for a life that is fulfilling; • Every child has life-changing learning experiences within and beyond school • Many more great teachers work in Doncaster Schools that are good or better • Learning in Doncaster prepares young people for the world of work None Doncaster Caring: Our vision is for a borough that cares together for its most vulnerable residents; Children have the best start in life Vulnerable families and individuals have support from someone they trust Older people can live well and independently in their own homes The Council, via its Licensing Committee/Sub-Committee, subject to the general principles set out in the Council's Statement of Licensing Policy and the overriding need to promote the 3 licensing objectives (see above), will have regard to this priority when making licensing decisions.
+Connected Council: A modern, efficient and flexible workforce Modern, accessible customer interactions Operating within our resources and None delivering value for money

-- A modern, efficient and flexible workforce - Modern, accessible customer interactions - Operating within our resources and delivering value for money - A co-ordinated, whole person, whole life focus on the needs and aspirations of residents - Building community resilience and self-reliance by connecting community assets and strengths - Working with our partners and residents to provide effective leadership and governance
+- A co-ordinated, whole person, whole life focus on the needs and aspirations of residents - Building community resilience and self-reliance by connecting community assets and strengths - Working with our partners and residents to provide effective leadership and governance